CAcertOrg/cacert-infradocs/docs/systems/blog.rst

 System Future
 -------------

-.. todo:: system should be upgraded to Debian 9
+.. todo:: system should be upgraded to Debian 9 or 10

 Additional documentation
 ========================